Return to the office

 Replace Frequently Used Items

 While you can wipe down frequently used items, you may be able to replace some items with no-touch options as part of your post-COVID office redesign.
 For example, your bathroom may still feature manual fixtures, but you can replace them with motion sensor faucets, soap dispensers, and hand dryers.
 In your cafeteria, close off the vending and beverage machines that are touched by multiple people.
 You may want to remove the coffee or tea maker from the cafeteria as well.
 Instead, you can create a quick grab-and-go option with pre-packaged food and single-serve beverages.
 Handles on necessary appliances, such as the microwave and refrigerator, should be wiped down after each use.
 You can even look into motion sensor lights for your post-coronavirus office instead of relying on lamps and light switches.
 This way, you're keeping bacteria from spreading throughout your office.
+A couple of items you could think about replacing are your magnetic whiteboard or vertical monitor to be sure they're clean.

 Look Into On-Site Screening